KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 I propose to use an intent-preserving model, which dictates how to determine a *total order* from the *partial order* of the set of entries coming from all connected clients.
 When two entries are *concurrent*, there is no way to determine which one *happened before* the other.
 Network latency makes wall-clock time unreliable for creating a *total order* in an asynchronous system, but there is a centralized server that all clients communicate with, so a simple clock scheme will be used that just increments at every entry (Lamport Clocks).
 The timestamp is the clock value paired with the client's `SessionID`.
 These timestamps are partially ordered because two clients could submit an entry with the same clock value.

 The entry received first for the log slot will be chosen first, then the second will be transformed against the first entry before being added immediately after.
 This generalizes to any number of changes.
 Luckly, most operations commute so this transformation will be simple.

-Ultimately, this system is not really Operational Transformations.
-It is a simplification of distributed logs with a system model composed of a single authoritative server, and several connected clients which are not connected to eachother.

 ## The New Model
 ### The Log